noloco-io/python-sdk/README.md

 ### Deleting a record from a collection

-Finally, if you know the value of a unique field of a record in a collection then you can delete it from the collection:
+Finally, if you know the ID of a record in a collection then you can delete it from the collection:

 ```
-client.delete('book', {
+client.delete('book', 1)
-    'where': {
-        'id': {
-            'equals': 1
-        }
-    }
-})
 ```